YoelMonsalve/SimpleApp/README.md

 The field types and keys were conveniently defined to work with the nature of the data.
 It was supposed that `SampleNumer` is an *integer*, and an unique number for each row.
 Therefore, I used it as the primary key for the `samples` table.
 Note that this brings in some restrictions to our system that rather serve to make it robust.
 For example, database will reject any attemp to introduce a `SampleNumber` that is not numeric, or repeated.
 The same will happen if we try introducing a medication, or gene-info, that is not correlated with a respetive sample (that is the purpose of protecting tables with foreign keys).

-If these assumptions are not the case for the case study, they need to be redefined.
+If these assumptions are not correct for the case study, they need to be redefined.

 #### JSON parsing